kousu/hashapass/README.md

 Linux implementation of http://hashapass.com (zenity- and shell-based).

-In a world of shortening attention spans and exploding password use, most people use one password across several accounts, making common attacks like the [LinkedIn hack](FIXME) and the [PS3 break-in](FOXYOU) vicious.
+In a world of shortening attention spans and exploding password use, most people use _one password across several accounts_, making common attacks like the [LinkedIn hack](FIXME) and the [PS3 break-in](FOXYOU) and probably a lot more that no one is aware even occurred viciously dangerous.
-The savvy obsessively use distinct passwords everywhere, which requires keeping an insecure copy on paper, in an online password manager from a company you can't necessarily trust, or in an offline password wallet (e.g. the [Firefox password manager](https://support.mozilla.org/en-US/kb/password-manager-remember-delete-change-passwords?redirectlocale=en-US&redirectslug=Remembering+passwords), [gnome-keyring](https://wiki.gnome.org/Projects/GnomeKeyring), [Keychain](https://en.wikipedia.org/wiki/Apple_Keychain), [keepass](http://keepass.info/)) which could be attacked when and if someone gets physical access to your device--and has all the sync problems that rolling your own comes with.
+The security-savvy obsessively use _distinct passwords everywhere_, which requires keeping an insecure copy on paper, in an online password manager from a company you can't necessarily trust, or in an offline password wallet (e.g. the [Firefox password manager](https://support.mozilla.org/en-US/kb/password-manager-remember-delete-change-passwords?redirectlocale=en-US&redirectslug=Remembering+passwords), [gnome-keyring](https://wiki.gnome.org/Projects/GnomeKeyring), [Keychain](https://en.wikipedia.org/wiki/Apple_Keychain), [keepass](http://keepass.info/)) which could be attacked when and if someone gets physical access to your device--and has all the sync problems of rolling your own.
 **Hashapass** is the best of both worlds, creating distinct passwords with more creativity (that is, entropy) than you have in your head from one single master password, all while  _**making no records anywhere**_.

 [Hashapass](http://hashapass.com/en/index.html) was originally written by [a very nice frenchman](FIXME).